Adelaide Podiatrists Talk About Heel Pain

 Is Your Heel Pain Really Plantar Fasciitis?

-However, if there is inflammation of the surrounding soft tissues associated with the heel spur or, if the heel spur is fractured, it can become very painful with walking.
+However, if there is inflammation of the surrounding soft tissues associated with the heel spur or, if the heel spur is fractured, it can become very painful with walking and arising from periods of rest.

 Believe it or not, a vast number of heel pain cases that are diagnosed as plantar fasciitis are not actually plantar fasciitis at all!